in

 Censorship on newspaper cartooning

-It’s undeniable that editorial cartooning, even more than journalism as a whole, is in crisis.
+The challenges faced by editorial cartoonists are not limited to censorship.
+The decline of traditional media outlets has led to a reduction in staff positions for cartoonists.
 A 2012 report by the Herblock Foundation found that there were fewer than 40 editorial cartoonists with newspaper-staff jobs in America, a steep decline from more than 2,000 such positions at the beginning of the 20th century.
-The situation has gotten only direr since that report, with the high-profile firing of Rob Rogers from the Pittsburgh Post-Gazette for penning anti-Trump cartoons.
-Newspaper editorial cartooning is well on the path to extinction, a dire end for a vital art that has been inextricable from the modern political protest.
+The situation has only worsened since then, with notable instances such as the firing of Rob Rogers from the Pittsburgh Post-Gazette in 2018 for penning anti-Trump cartoons.

 © 2018 Rob Rogers. robrogers.com.